MSCI announces the results of the 2021 annual market classification review

 Results of the MSCI 2021 global market accessibility review

-On June 10, 2021, MSCI announced the results of the 2021 Global Market Accessibility Review, including the detailed report covering market accessibility assessments for 83 markets.
+On June 10, 2021, MSCI announced the results of the 2021 Global Market Accessibility Review.
+Following the announcement of the 2021 Annual Market Classification Review, the detailed report of the MSCI 2021 Global Market Accessibility Review originally released last June 10, 2021, now includes the assessment on Argentina, thereby covering 84 markets.

 - MSCI 2021 Global Market Accessibility Review Press Release